 According to 49 PA Code, Section 21.11(d), the Board of Nursing "recognized standards of practice and professional codes of behavior, as developed by appropriate nursing associations, as the criteria for assuring safe and effective practice.
 These standards can be found in publications from the American Nurses Association (ANA) and National Association of School Nurses (NASN):

-(2015) Nurses seeking to create exemplary practice environments refer to this package to guide them in their daily practice, thinking and decision-making.
-This package includes: Nursing: Scope and Standards of Practice, 3rd Edition (2015); Guide to the Code of Ethics for Nurses: Interpretation and application, 2nd Edition (2015)
+Nurses seeking to create exemplary practice environments refer to this package to guide them in their daily practice, thinking and decision-making.
+This package includes: Nursing: Scope and Standards of Practice, 3rd Edition (2015); Guide to the Code of Ethics for Nurses: Interpretation and application, 2nd Edition (2015); and Guide to Nursing's Policy Statement: Understanding the Profession from Social Contract to Social Covenant.

 - Provides a succinct statement of the ethical values, obligations, and duties of every individual who enters the nursing profession.